Webinars and Video Conferences in Full HD with the Janus WebRTC Gateway

 What follows is meant for final users.
 For the developers who want to easily write their native applications and use UV4L as back-end for creating and driving a Janus session with greater detail, please refer to the RESTful API documentation.

-We will not see how to build, install and configure Janus in this tutorial, as this is well explained in the official Janus documentation, so from now on we’ll be assuming that one instance of Janus already deployed somewhere (there is indeed one public video room available here, which may be useful for testing purposes).
+We will not see how to build, install and configure Janus in this tutorial, as this is well explained in the official Janus documentation, so from now on we’ll be assuming that there exists one instance of Janus already deployed somewhere (there is indeed one public video room available here, which may be useful for testing purposes).

 In the WebRTC world a peer is usually a browser, but not necessarily, as in this case.
 In facts, with UV4L it’s possible to turn a Raspberry Pi optionally equipped with camera, microphone, speakers and display into a full WebRTC-compliant peer able to connect to a given Janus Gateway and create or join a given video room “on the cloud” for publishing your own live feed and/or subscribing to audio, video and data live feeds from any participants in the room (of course, any other participant in the room is free to use a Raspberry Pi rather than a browser).
 This publish/subscribe model allows the realization of several different scenarios, ranging from a simple webinar (one speaker, several listeners) to a fully meshed video conference (each peer sending and receiving to and from all the others)!
 Again, there is no need of any browser installed on the Raspberry Pi.
 There is also no need of a X server or GUI to display the video from the other participants.